 Don’t overload electrical strips, extension cords or outlets

-- Do not overload electrical surge protector strips, extension cords or outlets.
 Do not run an electrical cord under a rug.
 For wires that run across the floor in the middle of a room because that is the only way to reach an outlet, an on-floor cord protector cover will conceal and protect wires and cords, create a smooth, trip-free surface, while preventing a crawling baby or toddler from touching or playing with an exposed cord.
 Most home improvement and hardware stores carry cord management solutions which can be cut to any length and are available in a variety of colors.

-- Decorate with children in mind.
 Do not use decorations that are sharp or breakable, or that have small removable parts or metal hooks, or that look like food or candy where children can reach them.
 You should avoid edible decorations, including popcorn chains and candy canes as well as trimmings that resemble candy or food since younger children may think that all decorations are edible and they may tempt a young child to eat them.
 Remember the rule of thumb, if it can fit inside a cardboard toilet paper roll, it is small enough to be a potential choking hazard.

-- Children can have serious stomach and intestinal problems – including death — after swallowing button batteries and magnets.
-Keep them away from young children and call your health care provider immediately if your child swallows one.
+Children can have serious stomach and intestinal problems – including death — after swallowing button batteries and magnets.
+Keep them away from young children and call your healthcare provider immediately if your child swallows one.
 Those small magnets found on many refrigerators that are used to showcase art projects, pictures, shopping lists, etc. are a potential danger especially if they can be pulled off by a toddler.

 Baby Proofers Plus- The pioneer NYC/NJ child safety company.
 Keeping babies safer since 1993.